-The relationship starts with communication, and when there is a breakdown of communication then the marriage is in serious trouble.
-It makes sense therefore, to work on your communication skills in your marriage if you want to have a strong and healthy relationship.
+The relationship starts with communication, and when there is a breakdown of communication, then the marriage is in serious trouble.
+It makes sense, therefore, to strive for effective communication in marriage if you want to have a healthy and robust relationship.

 1. Do listen lovingly – Don’t interrupt and assume

-Loving listening entails paying attention when your beloved is speaking, with the express purpose of getting to know him or her better, to understand his or her needs and to discover how he or she really feels and thinks about situations and life.
+Loving listening entails paying attention when your beloved is speaking, with the express purpose of getting to know him or her better, to understand his or her needs, and to discover how he or she feels and thinks about situations and life.

-Changing the subject abruptly gives a clear message that you are not listening or you don’t care enough to hear your spouse out on whatever topic they were busy with.
+Changing the subject abruptly gives a clear message that you are not listening, or you don’t care enough to hear your spouse out on whatever topic they were busy with.

 2. Do get on the same level – Don’t mix head and heart

-An effective communication skill in marriage is learning to get on the same level as your spouse in any given conversation.
-Basically there are two levels: the head level and the heart level.
+A practical skill for good communication in marriage is learning to get on the same level as your spouse in any given conversation.
+Basically, there are two levels: the head level and the heart level.

-The contrary is true when one person is communicating on a heart level for example, and the other answers on the head level.
+The contrary is true when one person is communicating on a heart level, for example, and the other answers on the head level.
 Imagine this scenario: the husband comes home to find his wife lying curled up on the bed with red, puffy eyes and the house in disarray.

-The appropriate response to a heart level communication is empathy, understanding and affection, while a head level communication can be responded to with words of advice and possible solutions.
+The appropriate response to a ‘heart’ level communication is empathy, understanding, and affection, while a ‘head’ level communication can be responded to with words of advice and possible solutions.

 3. Do draw each other out – Don’t miss all the clues